Deepanshu18121996/KPMG_Internship/README.md

 # KPMG_Internship
-The KPMG Virtual Internship provided me with a realistic professional experience, developing skills in [mention specific skills], collaborating with a diverse team, and accessing industry resources.
-It enhanced my understanding of [mention specific area] and prepared me for future career opportunities.
+The KPMG Virtual Internship provided me with a realistic professional experience, developing skills in Data Analysis collaborating with a diverse team, and accessing industry resources.
+It enhanced my understanding of Data Analysis and prepared me for future career opportunities.